PitchLog BETA

 What is PitchLog for?

-PitchLog helps you train intonation by ear: play or sing first, then review where you were sharp or flat.
+PitchLog helps you train intonation by ear: sing or play first, then review which notes were sharp, flat, or unstable.

 Is there an app?